kitextech/kitextech.github.io/_posts/2017-03-22-critical-questions.md

 ## Do you have any scientific support for claiming that dual kites is significantly more efficient?
 The potential benefits of putting two kites on a single tether have been known for some time.
 It first appeared in the very first patent about high altitude wind energy in 1976 (1) and was described as the so-called ‘dancing planes’ concepts.

-The efficiency advantages of a dual kite system stem mostly from being able to keep the main part of the tether still, instead of having it fly through the air, creating significantdrag.
+The efficiency advantages of a dual kite system stem mostly from being able to keep the main part of the tether still, instead of having it fly through the air, creating significant drag.
 It has been modeled in detail by Mario Zanon, Sébastien Gros, Joel Andersson and Moritz Diehl (2).
 With their assumptions a system to generate 3MW would in a dual kite configuration require total surface area of 45 m2 compared to 150 m2 for a single kite system.
 The advantage of a dual kite system decreases for very large system.

 ## Are there any existing patents standing in your way?
 As mentioned above the idea of onboard power generation (even using two kites) has been known since 1976 and the patents covering the general concept has expired.

-One potentially challenging patent is one submitted by Makani Power (now owned by Google) in 2013 (3) describing an energy kite with onboard power generation, which is able to take off and land like a drone using its generators "in reverse" to provide thrust.
+One potentially challenging patent is one submitted by Makani Power (now owned by Google) in 2013 (3) describing an energy kite with onboard power generation, which is able to take off and land, on a "perch", like a drone using its generators "in reverse" to provide thrust.
 We do believe we can adapt our solution to avoid infringing the patent, but some uncertainty still exist.

 It seems that especially Google is currently trying their best to protect their investment through obfuscation by submitting a lot of patents.
 Historically very few of the thousands of patents within wind engineering have had any impact (4), (5).